0,00 EUR

 Zoo Racing

 Zoo Racing has a lot going on.
 First of all, the Wolverine remains on the list as one of the most successful bodies in the history of the ETS.
 The new Jackal is also listed for Pro Stock and Modified and the Panterra remians on the list as well.
-For FWD, a new body shell is espected and will get released and listed very soon.
+For FWD, the new body is the APEX and will be allowed for the new season.

 Xtreme Body Shells for ETS Season #19 2026/27